Henry Barron (judge): Career

 Barron attended Castle Park School in Dalkey, Dublin, before progressing to Saint Columba's College, Rathfarnham.
-He studied at third level in Trinity College Dublin.
-Upon his departure in 1950 Barron scored first class honours and was awarded a moderatorship in legal science.
-In 1951 he began the Bar and silk followed nineteen years later.
+He studied at third level in Trinity College Dublin, leaving in 1950, he scored first class honours and was awarded a moderatorship in legal science.
+In 1951, he began the Bar and silk followed nineteen years later.

-In 1982, he was nominated by Taoiseach Garret FitzGerald to become a judge of the High Court.
-He served in the High Court for fifteen years.
+In 1982, he was nominated by the government of Taoiseach Garret FitzGerald to become a judge of the High Court.
+He served on the High Court for fifteen years.
 In 1997, Taoiseach John Bruton and the 24th Government of Ireland nominated Judge Barron as a judge of the Supreme Court.
 Upon his appointment to the court, he granted the state's first divorce.
 He was the first Jew ever appointed to the Irish Supreme Court.

 Retirement and Barron Report

 Judge Barron retired in 2000.
 He was then commissioned to investigate the 1974 Dublin and Monaghan bombings and Judge Liam Hamilton replaced him in the Supreme Court.
 He retired from the bench due to ill health.
 He investigated bombing incidents in Castleblayney, Dundalk, Dublin Airport, the Miami Showband murders and the deaths of eighteen other individuals.
 His report, termed The Barron Report and presented to the Oireachtas Joint Committee on Justice in December 2003, was highly critical of the investigation into the bombings by both the Fine Gael-Labour government and the Gardaí, and stated they might have made a better attempt to catch those responsible.
 He did not lay any definitive blame on the British Government.